 African Great Lakes Inform is a first-stop shop for information relevant to conservation and sustainable development efforts across the region.
 This site enhances data and resource sharing for the six themes highlighted at the conference to support natural resource planning, implementation and decision-making processes.

-African Great Lakes Inform was developed by The Nature Conservancy, and through 2018 and 2019, management of the site is being transitioned to the University of Nairobi and the African Center for Aquatic Research and Education.
+The University of Nairobi and the African Center for Aquatic Research and Education own and manage African Great Lakes Inform.
 Support for this transition was generously provided by the John D. and Catherine T. MacArthur Foundation's African Great Lakes Conservation Fund.
+African Great Lakes Inform was developed by The Nature Conservancy.

 African Great Lakes Inform gets the right information to the right people in the right format to unite science, practice and policies.